rohitrg96/recipe-sharing-frontend/README.md

 ### Optimizations

-- ULazy Loading: Implemented lazy loading to improve performance and load times by splitting the app into smaller chunks.
+- Lazy Loading: Implemented lazy loading to improve performance and load times by splitting the app into smaller chunks.

 ### Testing